The PLACE

 Talk therapy services and medication are often used in combination to address emotional issues.
 Medications management is referred to an independent practitioner.
 A comprehensive treatment plan is the collaborative effort of all behavioral health professionals involved.

-All persons on our behavioral health team are licensed and have extensive experience.
+All persons on our behavioral health team have social work or related degrees and have extensive experience.
 In addition to providing talk therapy, they may specialize in a particular behavior issue such as anxiety, depression, mood stability, aging, chronic mental illness or more.

 Psychosocial Rehabilitation Day Services

-Meets three days weekly (Monday, Wednesday & Friday) in a community environment with session size averaging 6 participants with two sessions from 9 am – 12 pm and 1 pm – 4 pm.
+Meets two days per week in a community environment with session size averaging 8 participants with two sessions from 9 am – 12 pm or 1 pm – 4 pm.
 Program focus will be on strengthening individual social skills related to some identified behavioral issue.
 Emphasis is on the person’s strengths, needs, abilities and preferences rather than treatment for symptoms of mental illness.
 Duration of participation is related to progress made toward an individual goal.
 Persons must be 18 years or older.

 Core topics include but are not limited to: